Folia-Inquisitors/MoreFoWorld/README.md

 _Why does this even exist ??_

-## Not Working
+## Hacky Patch

+> These are the features that are currently not supported by Folia, but work on MoreFoWorld with some hacks.
+> They don't guarantee to work similarly to Vanilla Minecraft.
+Use them at your own risk.

 - Respawn World
 - Portal Teleporting

-> Because the current Folia builds don't support them.
-If one of them does get supported, the related commands will be working.

 ## Commands & Permissions